sdrap/sdrap.github.io/activities/activities.md

 rank: 5
 ---

+2016 April 1st-3rd April &mdash; Lecture series by [Hao Xing](http://stats.lse.ac.uk/xing/) of London School of Economics :   **Date:** April 1st, 2nd and 3rd
+    **Place:** SAIF, 211 West Huaihai Road, Shanghai
+    **Room:** 305
+    **Time:** 14:00 &mdash; 17:00
+    **Title:** Mathematics of continuous-time contract theory
+    **Abstract:** In recent years there has been a significant increase of interest in continuous-time Principal-Agent models, or contract theory, in which Principal hires Agent to work on a project and pays him according to an agreed upon contract.
+Contract theory has wide applications in corporate finance, portfolio selection, and financial equilibrium.
+In such problems, the optimal contract has to be such that both Principal and Agent solve optimally their stochastic control problems.
+In contrast to discrete-time models, continuous-time models provide a powerful and elegant framework in which the solution of Principal-Agent problems is mathematically challenging, results obtained are also economically important.
+In this continuous-time framework, stochastic control theory and backward stochastic differential equations play a special role.
+We will discuss seminal papers of  Holmström and Milgrom (1987), Sannikov (2008), and DeMarzo and Sannikov (2006).

 2016 March 11th &mdash; Seminar Talk by [Ernst Eberlein](http://www.stochastik.uni-freiburg.de/emeriti/eberlein) of Freiburg University in Germany
 :   **Date:** March 11th
     **Place:** SAIF, 211 West Huaihai Road, Shanghai